 Sadly, not everyone is an ideal candidate for laser tattoo removal.
 Tattoo removal is far more difficult in patients who have a darker skin tone based on laser physics and the way that the laser works.

-- Do avoid wearing restrictive clothing or excessive friction of the treated area.
+- Do avoid excessive friction of the treated area.

 - Do avoid any activity that puts you at risk of causing trauma or friction to the treated area.

 - Do keep the area covered with a sterile dressing if there are blisters, or if the area is rubbing on clothes or shoes.

 - Do avoid applying creams, moisturisers, makeup, perfume or body lotions to the area that has been treated.

 - Do avoid hot baths following your treatment.

 - Do avoid saunas, steam rooms and jacuzzis.